-Monitoring protocol includes non-intrusive visual site inspections to ensure integrity of the physical remedies and engineered controls.
-Site inspections will be performed annually, as well as concurrently with the five-year review, according to the proposed O&M schedule presented in Section 1.6.
+Monitoring protocol includes routine non-intrusive visual site inspections to ensure integrity of the physical remedies and engineered controls.
+Site inspections will be performed annually and concurrently with the 5-year site review, according to the proposed O&M schedule presented in Section 1.6.